saint-lascivious/munin-pihole-plugins/README.md

 Example: `export VERBOSITY_LEVEL="4"`

-Subsequent runs, with the `munin-pihole-plugins` script locally installed: `munin-pihole-plugins --variables VARIABLE VALUE`
+Subsequent runs, with the `munin-pihole-plugins` script locally installed: `munin-pihole-plugins --configure VARIABLE VALUE`

-Example: `munin-pihole-plugins --variables VERBOSITY_LEVEL 4`
+Example: `munin-pihole-plugins --configure VERBOSITY_LEVEL 4`

-Reset example: `munin-pihole-plugins --variables VERBOSITY_LEVEL RESET`
+Reset example: `munin-pihole-plugins --configure VERBOSITY_LEVEL RESET`

 The configuration file, of which the default is `/etc/munin-pihole-plugins/munin-pihole-plugins.conf`, may be manually created or generated ahead of time if desired, useful for packaging or other automated deployment.
 This configuration file MUST be a plain text file and MUST consist of the format `VARIABLE=VALUE` (or `VARIABLE="VALUE"` for arrays, like `PLUGIN_LIST`), one variable per line, with no leading whitespace or indentation.
 Comments to assist usability may exist but MUST be preceeded with a hash (`#`) character.